cotarr/irc-hybrid-client/README.md

 - Enter the full file path for TLS certificates.
 If not using TLS, the file path lines may be omitted and set `tls: false` or `SERVER_TLS=false`.
 - Set the port number to a valid integer value.
 This is the listening port of the web server.
 - Set a unique cookie secret to a unique random string (Required).
+- It is recommended to create an allow list to match the web page's URL host information when the browser is opening a websocket on the web server.

 ## Assign one user login password